nodemailer/nodemailer-web/content/_index.md

 #### Example

-This is a complete example to send an email with plain text and HTML body
+This is a complete example to send an email with plain text and HTML body.
+It uses [Forward Email](https://forwardemail.net) in production (e.g. `NODE_ENV=production node app.js`) and [Ethereal Email](https://ethereal.email/) for all other environments (e.g. development, staging, and testing).

 ```javascript
 "use strict";